top of page

 Our First Water Purification Ceremony Bali - Melukat Ritual

-A purification ceremony (Melukat) is a Balinese ceremony for the physical and spiritual cleansing ritual to wash away bad spirits to purify the body and soul.
+A water purification ceremony (Melukat) is a Balinese ceremony for the physical and spiritual cleansing ritual to wash away bad spirits to purify the body and soul.
 If you have experienced a bad situation recently, have anxiety / worries or have been feeling out of sorts recently, the Melukat ceremony is a recommended ritual to perform.
 Balinese people do a Melukat ritual around a full moon, after being poorly, or whenever they feel called to do it.

 We'd had an amazing time exploring Bali for over 1 month, but the trip itself hadn't been the smoothest.
 My 7yo had fallen off his bike 2 weeks in after getting his foot caught in the spokes of the back wheel (getting a peggy off Dad) on Gili Air.
 The ankle was pretty gruesome and resulted in a fast visit to a Medical Centre during a Tropical storm (rainy season), flooding, electricity black out.
 Myself using my phone torch to help staff see whilst they cleaned and bandaged his foot.
 With us having to get a boat off the Island to visit a hospital on the main island of Lombok for an Xray.
-It wasn't broken thankfully but severely swollen and Bertie was out of action unable to walk for the rest of the trip and having to avoid all swimming which was very tough for him and us having to carry him everywhere.
+It wasn't broken thankfully but severely swollen and Boo was out of action unable to walk for the rest of the trip and having to avoid all swimming which was very tough for him and us having to carry him everywhere.
 Next up Si had been poorly a few days prior.
-But after Berties accident he got very very sick and was bed ridden for 4 days (this was out of character for him) we knew something was wrong and left him to sleep.
+But after Boo's accident he got very very sick and was bed ridden for 4 days (this was out of character for him) we knew something was wrong and left him to sleep.
 This meant I was having to do my best to get Bertie around by carrying him and to try and keep those plates spinning.
 It turned out Si had caught meningitis and was quite seriously ill.

 We'd finally got back to Ubud (Bali) after all plans had had to be changed until Si was well enough to get on a boat.
 Once back in Ubud, the purification ceremony that we'd so been looking forward to to mark then end of the trip and set us on our way to get home to all the planning to make the big move happen.
 Seemed like just an after thought, as so much had happened.
 Si wasn't back to even being 60% health but he insisted that we must go.
 It was something we must do.